marcrdavis/ArduinoTITO-PlayerTracking/README.md

   and compatible with the BETTORSlots TITO and TITO Deluxe hardware.
 Please see the included documentation for more details.

+  Build 20220726 Updates

+  - Updates to MEGA Sketches only
+  - Fixes an issue where comp credits could go negative

   Build 20220617 Updates

   - Updates to MEGA Sketches only